 Best for Long Treks & Heavy Loads

-A similar design to the Osprey Aura & Atmos, the Osprey Ariel 65 & Aether 65 offer all of the amazing features of Osprey’s hiking backpacks with a slightly more robust build.
-These packs are a little heavier than the Aura and Atmos packs, and are designed for heavier loads and longer treks requiring a bit more stability and strength.
-With several compartments for storage, an integrated hydration sleeve, a separate sleeping bag compartment, and a custom molded back panel, the Ariel and Aether are some of the best and most comfortable hiking backpacks available.
+A similar design to the Osprey Aura, the Osprey Ariel 65 offer all of the amazing features of Osprey’s hiking backpacks with a slightly more robust build.
+This pack is a little heavier than the Aura pack, and are designed for heavier loads and longer treks requiring a bit more stability and strength.
+With several compartments for storage, an integrated hydration sleeve, a separate sleeping bag compartment, and a custom molded back panel, the Ariel is one of the best and most comfortable hiking backpacks available.

 Best on a Budget

-Unlike some of the other packs on our list, the Crown2 also waterproof, so you won’t need a rain cover for most conditions.
+Unlike some of the other packs on our list, the Crown3 also water repellent, so you won’t need a rain cover for most conditions.
 It also has a roll top closure to secure your gear.

 One of the main drawbacks of this pack is that the straps are a little less padded than other options we’ve included, and this can cause a bit more discomfort on long hikes or with a heavier load.
 Keep this in mind if you prefer the more premium feel of the Osprey or Deuter packs above!

 The REI Traverse 60 is one of REI’s most popular backpacks for multi-day hikes and travel, and it’s beloved by many avid hikers.
 This pack has everything you need, with a traditional top-loading design, a spacious top pocket for the essentials, a separated sleeping compartment, and padded straps for extra comfort.